CodeYourFuture/HTML-CSS-Coursework-Week3/.github/pull_request_template.md

 # Your Details

-- Your Name:
+- Your Name:Farnoosh
-- Your City:
+- Your City:London
-- Your Slack Name:
+- Your Slack Name:Farnoosh Moayeri

 # Homework Details

-- Module:
+- Module:HTML/CSS
-- Week:
+- Week:3

 # Notes

 - What did you find easy?
+HTML

 - What did you find hard?
+Alingment

 - What do you still not understand?
+Alingment

 - Any other notes?